 Despite a business's best efforts to make its website address ubiquitous, most visitors continue to find them through Google searches.
 These so-called organic searches were once thought to represent about half of a website's traffic, but more recent research suggests they may represent as many as two-thirds of site visits.
 Needless to say, your website ranking is a major consideration through every phase of your work with Fine Line.

 And there is a lot to keep track of.
 Currently, Google references some 200 criteria in judging how useful a site will be to their customers and therefore how high it will rank in searches.
 Some of these criteria are tags and other code built into the site but invisible to visitors.
-At one time optimizing a site for search was as easy as stuffing keywords into certain locations in the expectation that web crawlers would simply match these words with words in search strings.
-The result was pretty ugly for everybody but spammers and content mills.
+At one time, optimizing a site for search was as easy as stuffing keywords into certain locations, expecting web crawlers to simply match these words with words in search strings.
+The result was very ugly for everybody but spammers and content mills.